 Oligodendroglioma prognosis

 A prognosis is when your doctor gives you a forecast of the likely outcome of your medical condition.
 Here, we’ll cover things that you might hear about oligodendroglioma prognosis.
-We understand that this can be difficult to read about, so our Support Team is here if this is worrying or upsetting for you.
+We discuss averages, but it’s important to remember that these can’t say what will happen to you specifically.

 On this page, we’ll cover: